Quiet & Courtesy Hours

 - Drug paraphernalia and illegal drugs

-- Animals or pets of any kind (except certified service animals, approved emotional support animals, and/or non-carnivorous fish).
-See Pet Policy for more information)
+- Animals or pets of any kind (with the exception of certified service animals, approved emotional support animals, and/or non-carnivorous fish)

 - Light dimmers, ceiling fans, or any other device that replaces, adds to, or interferes with any room apparatus